View real-time energy output

 You can sign up online or by calling Customer Care at 1-877-837-4968.

 No. UES' local solar arrays feed energy into our distribution grid, where it cannot be distinguished from power generated elsewhere.
 The Bright Arizona Community Solar Program markets solar energy based on the metered output of participating systems.
-That's why the number of available blocks are limited by the power those systems can produce.

 The Bright Arizona Community Solar Program, by contrast, allows you to take ownership of the solar power you purchase through the program.
 The program costs offset the traditional energy charges on your monthly bill, and your participation reduces the carbon footprint of your home or business by easing or eliminating your reliance on fossil-fueled power.